 IVR menus with options to fetch information that users want to ask agents can help reduce abandonment rates.
 In fact, they eliminate the need for the caller to talk to an agent.
 As a result, the number of calls getting abandoned would be less.

 For example a bank’s customer care number with an IVR option to fetch the latest account balance.

 Announce estimated wait time

-The prime reason why customers disconnect their calls while putting on hold because they do not know for how long they have to stay on the line.
-Announcing the estimated waste time can enable the caller to decide against disconnecting the call.
+The prime reason why customers disconnect their calls while putting them on hold because they do not know for how long they have to stay on the line.
+Announcing the estimated waste of time can enable the caller to decide against disconnecting the call.
 They will disconnect the call only if the wait time is too long.

 Occupy the customer’s time